alloba/book-of-hours-notes/memories-and-lessons/Torgue's Cleansing.md

 ## Description
 Torgue's Cleansing

-The librarian Natalia Brulleau learnt this powerful - if unpleasant - technique from the priest and Edge-long, Reverend Torgue.
+The librarian [[Natalie Brulleau|Natalie Brulleau]] learnt this powerful - if unpleasant - technique from the priest and Edge-long, Reverend Torgue.
 ## Sources
 - crafting
 	- [[Purifications & Exaltations]] + [[Sky]](5)